-If your just getting into scuba diving, the first piece of equipment you should buy is a quality scuba diving mask.
-You don’t want to get a snorkeling mask and use it for diving, you will have very poor results.
+If your just getting into diving, the first piece of equipment you should buy is the best scuba mask you can afford.

-There is nothing worse than diving when you are constantly clearing your mask because its leaking or can’t see due to your mask fogging up.
-This is the one piece of diving equipment I would never want to rent for these reasons and you don’t have to spend a fortune to get a quality mask.
+This is the one piece of diving equipment I would never want to rent for these reasons and you don’t have to spend a fortune to get a quality scuba mask.

 - Scubapro Synergy Trufit Twin Mirrored Mask